 Florida State features a high performing women's soccer team.With the diverse campus at Florida State, you'll have a lot of opportunities to learn from students from all cultures.
-Go deeper to check out just how well Florida State ranks in other categories.
+Find every one of Florida State University's rankings to find out more.

 Any student pursuing a degree in Economics needs to check out University of North Carolina at Chapel Hill.
 Soon after graduation, economics students typically make around $49,879 in the first five years of their career.
 Located in Chapel Hill, North Carolina, this institution is a logical option for students who enjoy the buzz of a significant city.